 Jon hails from Atlanta, Georgia, where he had an active and diverse career in music.
 From 2012 to 2017, he conducted the Lanier Chamber Singers, a community-choir with a strong performance history based in Gainesville, GA.
 In his first season with LCS, the choir was invited to perform at the Emory Community Choral Festival and was featured at the summer convention of the Georgia American Choral Directors Association at Spivey Hall.
 Beginning in 2011, he became the conductor of the Meridian Women’s Chorus in Athens, GA, which strives to provide a high-quality choral music outlet for women in the community.
-He also served as the Music Director at Cross of Life Lutheran Church in Roswell, where he conducted the chancel choir, handbell choir, and served as keyboardist in the contemporary worship ensemble.

 Jon holds the Bachelor of Arts degree in music and educational studies as well as the Master of Music degree in choral conducting from Emory University.
-At Emory, he studied conducting with Eric Nelson and voice with Teresa Hopkin while singing in the Concert Choir, Mastersingers, and University Chorus.
-During his tenure as a graduate student, Mr. Arnold served as the graduate assistant for the Emory University Chorus.
+At Emory, he studied conducting with Dr. Eric Nelson and voice with Teresa Hopkin while singing in the Concert Choir, Mastersingers, and University Chorus.
+During his tenure as a graduate student, he served as the graduate assistant for the Emory University Chorus.

-Mr. Arnold has been a member of American Choral Directors Association since 2006 and served as the Georgia Repertoire and Resources Chair for Community Choirs from 2014 to 2017.
+Dr. Arnold has been a member of American Choral Directors Association since 2006 and served as the Georgia Repertoire and Resources Chair for Community Choirs from 2014 to 2017.

 CV upon request